daddel80/notepadpp-multireplace/README.md

 E.g., `"Detected "..CNT.." times."`

 #### set(strOrCalc)
-Outputs strings or numbers directly.
+Directly outputs strings or numbers, replacing the matched text in the Replace String with the specified or calculated value.

 | Example                              | Result (assuming LINE = 5, CNT = 3) |
 |--------------------------------------|-------------------------------------|